-Located in Toronto’s Roncesvalles neighbourhood, this project contended with a street dominated by Edwardian styled homes, a transitioning Zoning By-Law, and a client with a complex programme.
+Located in Toronto’s Roncesvalles neighbourhood, this project contended with a street dominated by Edwardian-styled homes, a transitioning zoning bylaw, and a client with a challenging project.

 The contemporary exterior features self-weathering steel, graphite zinc and dark brick that allows the home to recede into the otherwise historic streetscape.

-A carport and garage are tucked beneath the cantilevered front living room volume.
-There, a basement mudroom provides access and a quick and convenient route to the central kitchen.
+A carport and garage are tucked beneath the cantilevered front living room space, where a basement mudroom provides access and a quick and convenient route to the central kitchen.

 The dark and rich exterior gives way to an interior featuring a palette of bright whites, warm wood and the client’s mid-century modern décor.